-Twenty years after its release, why Manic Street Preachers’ debut album is still brilliant
+Twenty five years after its release, why Manic Street Preachers’ debut album is still brilliant

 This was an album drenched in Ritchie and Nicky’s cut-n-paste lyrical agitation, and James did a hell of a job of fitting sentences along the lines of “Nagasaki royal alienation consumer deathmask strychnine holocaust HATE” into the restrictive confines of a melodic rock chorus.